mblitherland/litretro/README.md

 - 14: Maybe have each card come up on its own discussion page(?)
 - 17: The "move to next phase" modal should darken the background, but bootstrap doesn't like how I add it
+- 18: The broadcast_update_to for card is overloaded for both discussion and vote components.
+This can be problematic and there has to be an idiomatic way to address this
+    - Narrator voice: Turns out there was an easy and idiomatic way to do this.
+    - It's not working :sob:.
+Why did I think it was?
+    - I'll revisit this after 1.4 is released
 - 20: Mark cards "complete" once they've been discussed to clear up that view...
 - 25: Detailed summary with information about card and comment creators
 - 34: A user can delete their comments